ryu10/sbc6802/README.md

 ![boardr2](graphics/sbc6802r2-ab.png)

-A single board computer with Motorola 6802.
+An MC6802-based single board computer.
 The board design is derived from SBC6800 and SBC6809.

 ## Features